Ecosexuality, bio-responsive gardens and other ways we’re going green

-Something which a certain group of ecologists have taken to heart.
-Their movement is called ‘ecosexuality’ and they engage in ‘ecosex’ to communicate their love for the planet.
+This is something that a certain group of ecologists have taken to heart.
+Their movement is called ‘ecosexuality’ - they engage in ‘ecosex’ to communicate their love for the planet.
 As their manifesto explains: “We shamelessly hug trees, massage the earth with our toes and talk erotically to plants.”
-Promoted in particular by performance artists, activists, and couple Annie Sprinkle and Elizabeth Stephens, who see ecosexuality as a new form of sexual identity.
-And one which reflects the urgent need they feel to protect the environment and fighting climate change as a priority.
+Promoted in particular by performance artists, activists, and couple Annie Sprinkle and Elizabeth Stephens, who see ecosexuality as a new form of sexual identity, the movement reflects the urgent need they feel to protect the environment and fighting climate change as a priority.

-Planted green walls are already dressing up our cities across the globe and not just because they’re good at hiding unsightly concrete but also because they have actually been proved to alleviate air pollution, reduce the risk of flooding and regulate air temperature.
+Planted green walls are already dressing up our cities across the globe; not just because they’re good at hiding unsightly concrete, but also because they have been proven to alleviate air pollution, reduce the risk of flooding and regulate air temperature.
 Now they are moving into our buildings too.
-2017 will see more greening of office spaces too along the lines of Primary NYC, a progressive co-working concept which opened last year in New York.
-Their philosophy puts the emotional wellbeing and health of the worker centre stage and plant power is a key part of this.
-They describe theirs as a ‘mindful workspace’ and advertise each location as being ‘filled with greenery; moss walls, fresh flowers and live planters’.
-Elsewhere companies talk of the role this kind of greenery has on staff retention.
+2017 will also see more 'greening' of office spaces along the lines of Primary NYC, a progressive co-working concept that opened last year in New York.
+Its philosophy puts the emotional wellbeing and health of the worker centre stage, and plant power is a key part of this.
+Primary NYC describe theirs as a ‘mindful workspace’ and advertise each location as being 'filled with greenery; moss walls, fresh flowers and live planters’.
+Elsewhere, companies talk of the role this kind of greenery has on staff retention.

 This article first appeared in the Campaign Asia: Cultural Radar series